Datagrid, a Procore Company

 Overview

-What is GitHub: GitHub is a developer platform built on Git for version control, code collaboration, pull request reviews, issue tracking, CI/CD through GitHub Actions, and security scanning.
+What is GitHub: GitHub is a cloud-based platform for version control, collaboration, and code management built on Git.
+It includes source code hosting, issue tracking, pull request workflows, GitHub Actions, and package management.

 How to integrate GitHub with Datagrid